This recipe for easy balsamic roasted vegetables and potatoes will make your dinner more flavorful without much effort.

 Traditional balsamic vinegar is always labelled Aceto Balsamico Tradizionale and carries a D.O.P. ("Denominazione di Origine Protetta") stamp.
-For more information you can read this article from Serious Eats.
+For more information you can read the aricle everything you need to know about Balsamic vinegar by Serious Eats.

 Should you use authentic balsamic vinegar for this roasted vegetables recipe?

-Actually… no. Cooking an expensive balsamic would be a waste of money.
-Just make sure to pick a good quallity balsamic vinegar that contains wine vinegar and grape must as the main (and optimally the only) ingredients.
+Cooking with an expensive balsamic would be a waste of money.
+Just make sure to pick a good quallity balsamic vinegar that contains wine vinegar and grape must as the main ingredients.

 - 1 garlic clove cut in half

 - 1 medium eggplant (cut in half and sliced into 0.5 inch thick slices)